U.S. Citizenship (Naturalization)

-Even though your green card says “permanent resident” you really are not “permanent”.
+Even though your green card says “permanent resident,” you really are not “permanent.”
 You can be deported at any time for certain violations of criminal or immigration laws.
 You can easily avoid this by becoming a citizen as soon as you are eligible.
-They can try and take your green card from you…they can almost never take away your citizenship!
+They can try to take your green card from you, but they can almost never take away your citizenship!

 Vote for your representatives

-We have also recently witnessed another good reason (besides avoiding becoming deportable) in gaining citizenship…the RIGHT TO VOTE!
-Our country has NEVER been in more need of serious, comprehensive and common-sense immigration reform and we just elected possibly the worst possible president for that.
-Imagine if all eligible green card holders applied for and where granted citizenship before the election and voted…who might our president be?
+We have also recently witnessed another good reason (besides avoiding deportation) to gain citizenship: getting the right to vote!
+Our country has NEVER been in more need of serious, comprehensive and common-sense immigration reform, and we just elected possibly the worst possible president for that.
+Imagine if all eligible green card holders applied for and were granted citizenship before an election and voted…who might our president be then?

 Am I Eligible?

-- you have “good moral character”…if you have any crimes you MUST seek the advice of an attorney before applying;
+- You have “good moral character.”
+If you have any crimes on your record, you MUST seek the advice of an attorney before applying for citizenship.

-- you are able to speak, read and write in English (unless you qualify for the 50/20 or 55/15 exemption or are mentally incapable of taking exam);
+- You are able to speak, read and write in English (unless you qualify for the 50/20 or 55/15 exemption or are mentally incapable of taking the exam).

-It should be noted that applying for citizenship opens your entire file to review by USCIS and if there are any discrepancies or errors it could have drastic consequences which is why a competent attorney should help you with this process.
-This is especially true with President Trump about to enter office…he has vowed to aggresively go after criminals and deport them.
-Having a crime doesn’t mean you are ineligible but you should get your case evaluated by an experienced attorney ASAP.
+It should be noted that applying for citizenship opens your entire file to review by USCIS, and if there are any discrepancies or errors in your file, it could have drastic consequences.
+This is why a competent attorney should help you with this process.
+This is especially true with President Trump in office, since he has vowed to aggressively go after criminals and deport them.
+Having a crime doesn’t mean you are automatically ineligible for citizenship, but you should get your case evaluated by an experienced attorney ASAP.